mlab817/dafaqs2022/docs/key-issues-in-agriculture/damages-to-agriculture-and-fisheries.md

 - For FY 2022, PhP 1 billion of QRF was appropriated for the DA.
   - By March, about 99.98% had been allocated for Typhoon Odette across eight (8) regions.
   - From this, the Department requested for the replenishment of the QRF and was granted another PhP 1 billion.
-  - Table 2 in the next slide details the fund releases from the FY 2022 QRF as of July 31.
+  - Table 2 details the fund releases from the FY 2022 QRF as of July 31.

 Table 2.
 FY 2022 Quick Response Fund (QRF) releases as of July 2022:
 ![img_9.png](img_9.png)